AustralianAntarcticDataCentre/save_emails_to_files/README.md

 The tables are used to serve out voyage tracks and data in GeoServer.

+## Usage

+	python main.py

+- Connects to the IMAP server.

+- Loops over emails in the inbox.
+  Checks if the sender and subject are correct.

+- Create the table, if necessary.

+- Add the email data as a row in the table.

 ## Helpful articles and documentation

 - [19.1. email - An email and MIME handling package](https://docs.python.org/3.4/library/email.html)